ntompkins/Library/README.md

 # Library
-A collection of code used for sel-betterment and reference.
+A collection of code used for self-betterment and reference.